Lisen Adbåge

 Lisen Adbåge (born 7 December 1982) is a Swedish illustrator, comic book writer and children's writer.
 She is the twin sister of Emma Adbåge, with whom she has often collaborated.

 Biography

 Lisen Adbåge was born in 1982 and grew up in Sya in Östergötland.
 After high school, she attended a two-year art school in Hofors.
 Her work includes comics for adults and children and picture books for younger children.
 She has said her role models are Barbro Lindgren, Kitty Crowther, Gunna Grähs and Eva Lindström.

-Among her own best-known children's books are Kurt och Kio, Stor-Emma and Koko och Bosse.
+Among her best-known children's books are Kurt och Kio, Furan and Koko och Bosse.

 She has been awarded the Elsa Beskow Plaque (2018) and Expressens Heffaklump (2021), with her sister Emma.

+She has been described as a modernist in children's literature, following in the tradition of Astrid Lindgren in stressing the independence of young girls, protection of nature, how to resist group pressure and other similar themes.
+On her 2025 book Vild, Dagens Nyheter reviewer Sandra Sundqvist wrote: "It is a colourful book on the importance of courage and rebellion.